-If you have a motorcycle image with optional extras but choose not to reflect this in the Representative Example, you should include wording (either in the imagery itself or below the Representative Example) confirming the optional extras that are shown, their respective individual cost and the On-The-Road price of the motorcycle image shown.
+If you have a vehicle image with optional extras but choose not to reflect this in the Representative Example, you should include wording (either in the imagery itself or below the Representative Example) confirming the optional extras that are shown, their respective individual cost and the On-The-Road price of the vehicle image shown.

-For example: 'Model pictured is a Black Horse S1 with optional special paint finish (£600) - On-The-Road price £XX,XXX'.
+For example: 'Model pictured is a Black Horse Motorhome with optional winter pack (£1,250) - On-The-Road price £XX,XXX.'